rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 # Other requests

 ## Search and discovery

+This section assumes provider A is searching on provider B. It takes no position on how a user or providers figures out which provider or providers are queried.

 Adding a user to a group, or obtaining consent to contact a user in MIMI requires discovery of the user ID of the target user.
 Whether a user can be discovered/